Jerome Messam: Calgary Stampeders

-On October 14, 2015, the CFL's trade deadline day, Messam was traded to the Calgary Stampeders for Tyler Crapigna and an exchange of 2016 CFL Draft picks.
+On October 14, 2015, the CFL's trade deadline day, Messam was traded to the Calgary Stampeders for Tyler Crapigna and an exchange of 2016 CFL draft picks.
 At the time, Messam was the league's second-leading rusher, but was in the final year of his contract and the Roughriders had already been eliminated from the playoffs.
 Calgary's Jon Cornish was injured due to a concussion, so Messam started the final two games of the season for the Stampeders, recording 28 carries for 180 yards.
 Combined, he played and started in 17 games, rushing for 1,006 yards on 163 carries, marking the second time in his career that he had eclipsed the 1,000-yard rushing mark.
 His 6.2-yard rushing average led all starting running backs.
 He also had a career-high 53 receptions for 497 yards, all of which earned him his second Western All-Star award.
 Cornish retired during the following off-season, paving the way for Messam to become the team's full-time starter.
 On the night before 2016 free agency, Messam re-signed with the Stampeders on February 9, 2016.

 As the new full-time starter for the Stamps Messam had a career year in 2016.
 For the first time in his career he played in all 18 regular season games and set career highs in carries (206), rushing yards (1,198), touchdowns (11), and receptions (54).
 He also won the award for Most Outstanding Canadian, for the second time in his career.
 Messam had a strong season in 2017 as well, finishing third in rushing yards with 1,016 (trailing Andrew Harris and William Powell) on 215 carries with nine touchdowns.
-Messam scored two touchdowns in the 105th Grey Cup and received the Dick Suderman Trophy as the games most valuable Canadian.
+Messam scored two touchdowns in the 105th Grey Cup and received the Dick Suderman Trophy as the game's most valuable Canadian.